NGC 7000 and IC 5070 (North America- and Pelican Nebula) in Cygnus

 The location of the North America and Pelican Nebula

-Map of the Milky Way galaxy.
-The North America and Pelican Nebulae are marked by the light-green square, NGC 7000.
+On this map of the Milky Way galaxy, the North America and Pelican Nebulae are marked by the light-green square, NGC 7000.
 The orange dot marks our solar system which lies 2590 light years from NGC 7000, in the same arm of the Milky Way, - the Orion Spur.
 This section of the map is 50 000 light years on each side.

 The pink blobs are star-forming nebulae.
-New-born stars ionize the nebulae with UV-radiation, and since nebulae are 75% hydrogen, the nebulae glows pink or red.
+New-born stars ionize the nebulae with UV-radiation, and since nebulae are 75% hydrogen, the nebulae glow pink or red.

 Isle of Rennes, Rogaland, oct 2021